 According to Age UK, adults should have a routine eye test at least every two years.
 You can find your nearest optician on the NHS website – or you can book directly with Boots Opticians using the button below.

-Other factors like eating a balanced diet and making healthy lifestyle choices are also your best natural defences against age-related vision loss.
+Other factors like eating a balanced diet and making healthy lifestyle choices can also help defend against age-related vision loss.

 If you’re struggling, it’s important to remember that you’re not alone.
 Everybody is different, and there’s no right way to cope with vision loss.